sso66/eagletonlabs-browserify-node-js/src/sockets/README.md

 > *Options that can be specified when creating a `Socket` object*
 > - `port` The port number the client should connect to.
 This option is required.
 > - `host` The domain name or IP address of the server that the client should connect.
-> - `localAddress` The locak IP address the client should bind to for network connections.
+> - `localAddress` The local IP address the client should bind to for network connections.
 > - `allowHalfOpen` A Boolean that, when true, indicates that the socket, won't automatically
-> send a FIN packet when the other end of the socket sends a FIN packet, thus allowing half of the `Duplex stream to 			- remain open.
+> send a FIN packet when the other end of the socket sends a FIN packet, thus allowing half of the `Duplex stream to 			> remain open.
 Defaults to false.

 - **The net.Server Object**
 > You use the `net.Server` object to create a TCP socket server and begun listening for connections to which you will be